 Chad Stahelski, who was the founder of stunt team 87eleven with David Leitch, was Keanu Reeve’s stunt double on The Matrix, and it's his career he would reinvigorate with his directorial debut: John Wick (2014).
 You can look at John Wick, as a true US martial arts film, made by American stuntmen, influenced by Asia.
 The simple plot of animal lover and badass assassin; Mr. Wick, getting his revenge on the gangsters who killed his dog, was a sleeper hit, as it announced its own style of action, which audiences loved.
-It relied heavily on guns, dispatching opponents quickly and with precision, appealing to American’s love for the firearm, it used Jiu-Jitsu and Judo techniques, made popular by the UFC (The Ultimate Fighting Championship, arguably the 21st centuries fastest growing sport), it was brutal like the Indonesian style, and most importantly it used superior stuntmen (cultivated by Chad and David, whose USP was training their actors for months and pre-visualising all the key scenes in their dojo) and longer cuts, influenced by Hong Kong.
+It relied heavily on guns, dispatching opponents quickly and with precision, appealing to American’s love for the firearm, it used Jiu-Jitsu and Judo techniques made popular by the UFC (The Ultimate Fighting Championship, arguably the 21st centuries fastest growing sport), it was brutal like the Indonesian style, and most importantly it used superior stuntmen (cultivated by Chad and David, whose USP was training their actors for months and pre-visualising all the key scenes in their dojo) and longer cuts, influenced by Hong Kong.
 This was a statement of intent and has influenced other stuntmen to try their hand at directing, with Jesse V. Johnson orchestrating a mash up of action stars in Triple Threat (2019) and Sam Hargrave, learning his trade as a stunt performer on the Marvel films, directing Chris Hemsworth in Extraction (2020).
 The Chris Hemsworth action vehicle, contains a continuous shot of a car chase, the camera flying in-and-out of the vehicle, with erratic freedom - evolving into a hand-to-hand combat scene, with a fluidity we haven’t seen before.
 It also comes with an 18 rating, unheard of, in days of yore.
 With the John Wick franchise showing no sign of slowing down, and martial arts finally cracking television, with Gareth Evan’s crime drama Gangs of London, delivering action scenes only previously reserved for feature films, the students of action cinema have become the masters.